 Deepen the technician's knowledge as an agent of change.

 Know how technical and architectural progress is in improving the quality of human life.

 Acquires a knowledge base on the stages of obtaining goods and infrastructure.

 Identifies difficulties in obtaining goods based on the technical situation.

 It values new discoveries that meet old demands and are subject to scientific-technical progress.

 It takes a critical attitude to solutions already used.

 Learn about the evolution of production systems and the energies, materials and spaces used.

-It raises awareness and reflect on of the need for scientific, technological and architectural progress to be useful to the entire population, respecting habitat, equality among human beings - including explicitly gender-,..., and, in general, all SDG proposals.
+It raises awareness of the need for scientific, technological and architectural progress to be useful to the entire population, respecting habitat, equality among human beings - including explicitly gender-,..., and, in general, all SDG proposals.